antistatique/retraitespopulaires-styleguide/README.md

 We are using solr for search index.

 Solr need to be configured for drupal.
-Follow the INSTALL.txt found in the `search_api_solr` module.
+Follow the INSTALL.txt found in the [search_api_solr](web/modules/contrib/search_api_solr/INSTALL.txt) module.

 As a pre-requisite for running your own Solr server, you'll need Java 6 or higher.

 ### Installation

 Install all prerequisites and configuration from `web/modules/contrib/search_api_solr/INSTALL.txt` then

+We customized a bit the `schema.xml`, stopwords and synonyms for this project to improve the search ("2e pilier", "balcon du mont", ...).
+The files we overrided  are stored in `config/solr` dir.

+Here is the the resumed instructions:

+   # $CORE need to be unique for each project
+   $ CORE="retraitespopulaires-website"

+   $ mkdir -p /data/solr/data/$CORE/conf
+   $ cp -R web/modules/contrib/search_api_solr/solr_conf/6.x/* /data/solr/data/$CORE/conf
+   $ cp -R config/solr/* /data/solr/data/$CORE/conf
+   $ echo "name=$CORE" > /data/solr/data/$CORE/conf/core.properties

 ### For windows